Make deletions in arrays blazingly fast

 Mark phase: we have already discussed this above.

-Sweep phase: The easiest implement goes like this, when half of the existing items are marked deleted we will copy all the non-marked items into a new array and discard the old one.
+Sweep phase: The implementation goes like this, when half of the existing items are marked as deleted, we will copy all the non-marked items into a new array and discard the tomb_stones.
 If you think about it, this is exactly the inverse of how dynamic arrays grow efficiently by making append operation O(1) amortized.
 Here we are shrinking the array while achieving the deletion time complexity of O(1) amortized, all while maintaining all the benefits of mark phase optimization with only a little penalty.

 Optimization for Sweep Phase: You can remove deleted items and shift the remaining items in-place instead of requesting a new memory block in the heap for the new array via a sys-call, further improving the performance.